 After the crossing, the Way begins its serious climbing.
 The forest Way through here is lovely, but not as quiet as it could be.
 We could hear sounds from the motorway, now on our right, and could see glimpses of it through any clearing in the trees.

-At almost 5.0 kilometers into the day, after a strong bend to the right, or eastward, we crossed this gorgeous little stream, on the Camino Sanabrés from Lubián to A Gudiña.
+After almost 5.0 kilometers into the day, after a strong bend to the right, or eastward, we crossed this gorgeous little stream, on the Camino Sanabrés from Lubián to A Gudiña.

 Not quite 200 meters later, the way takes another strong bend, this time to the left, or westward and you now get this open mountain and motorway view.

-Here is another view in a clearing near the top of the climb to the Alto da Canda, at about 6.0 kilometers.
+Here is another view in a clearing near the top of the climb to the Alto da Canda, after about 6.0 kilometers.
 Our pilgrim group was close together, talking, laughing and encouraging one another to the top, not far away now!

 We had overtaken another group of Spanish pilgrims, moving only a little slower than us.
 When I reached the top, I looked down and got this lovely pilgrim's salute from one of them!

-At the top, it is at about 6.5 kilometers from the start of the day.
+At the top, it is about 6.5 kilometers from the start of the day.
 The mist was rolling in.

 This high point is called the Alto da Canda, at 1262 meters (4140 feet), along the border between the provinces of Castilla y León and Galicia.
 At the border was this lovely carved marker, letting us know that we were entering Galicia at last!